shangxiazuoyou/awesome-image-picker/README.md

 - [ImagePicker](https://github.com/nguyenhoanglam/ImagePicker) -A simple library that allows you to select images from the device library or directly from the camera

 - [photocrop](https://github.com/pengyuantao/photocrop) -Android选择图片，裁剪图片类库,photo,crop

+- [phoenix](https://github.com/guoxiaoxing/phoenix) -The one-stop solution for image/video selection, editing and compression on the Android platform